Ganymede-Bio/website-docusaurus/docs/FlowEditor.md

 - **Save Environment**: Save the loaded Flow to Github repository.
 - **Run**: Run the currently loaded Flow on Ganymede Cloud.

-- **Functions**: List of available Operators, represented graphically as nodes, which can be added to loaded Flow.
+- **Functions**: List of available Functions, represented graphically as nodes, which can be added to loaded Flow.
 - **Horizontal/Vertical Layout**: Update Flow to either be displayed from left to right (Horizontal Layout) or top to bottom (Vertical Layout)
 - **Analysis Notebooks**: Enables access to notebooks which can be used for ad-hoc observation and analysis of data in the flow.
 These notebooks are hosted on a virtual machine (VM) separate from the workflow management software running the Flow.